Forest Gate Community School

-Forest Gate Community School is a coeducational secondary school in the London Borough of Newham, rated Outstanding by Ofsted in February 2020 for the second time.
+Forest Gate Community School is a coeducational secondary school in Forest Gate, located in the London Borough of Newham, rated Outstanding by Ofsted in February 2020 for the second time.
 It was first rated Outstanding in 2016.
-The school was extended from eight forms of entry to ten – rising to a total of 1,350 pupils – starting with the Year 7 admission in September 2019 to meet demand from local parents attributed to the school’s much-improved reputation.
+The school was extended from eight forms of entry to ten – rising to a total of 1,350 pupils – starting with the Year 7 admission in September 2019 to meet demand.

 The school was ranked in the top 50 in the country for progress in GCSE results in 2016, 2017, 2018, 2019 and 2020.
-In 2017, disadvantaged students made progress over 1 grade higher than the national average, source Department for Education.
 The school was ranked 33rd in the country for progress scores for disadvantaged students in 2019.
 The school has the best progress 8 for Newham for secondary students for 2018 and 2019.
 In 2020, the school was named School of the Year by World Class Schools.

 History

 The school was built by architects Colquhoun and Miller in 1965 to replace Whitehall Place School Senior Mixed School.
 It was opened in February 1966 by The Right Honourable Sir F. Elwyn Jones, who was the Labour MP for West Ham South at the time.

-It was originally called Forest Gate County High School.
+It was originally called Forest Gate County Secondary School.

 Previously a community school administered by Newham London Borough Council, in October 2016 Forest Gate Community School converted to academy status.
 The school is now sponsored by the Community Schools Trust, the CEO of which is former headteacher Simon Elliott.

-Since conversion to academy status, the school has seen three further headteachers, including Charlotte Whelan, Thahmina Begum, and Shuabur Rahman.
+The first headteacher following conversion to academy status was Charlotte Whelan.
+As of 2024 the headteacher is Thahmina Begum.